Vicki Ekstrom High

 Prof. He’s research tries to address some of the most challenging problems faced by developing countries and seeks to produce empirically-grounded estimates for optimal policy design.
 The majority of his work focuses on understanding the benefits and costs of environmental policies, while he also has broader research interest on development and governance issues.

-Shaoda Wang is currently a Liang Family Fellow and a postdoctoral scholar at UChicago Economics, and will join the UChicago Harris School as an assistant professor in 2021.
+Shaoda Wang is an assistant professor at the UChicago Harris School of Public Policy.
+He was previously a Liang Family Fellow and a postdoctoral scholar at UChicago Economics.
 His research interests include political economy, development economics, and environmental economics.
 His research aims at understanding the political economy of public policy (design, implementation, effectiveness), with a regional focus on China.
 Prior to Chicago, he received his BA from Peking University, and PhD from UC Berkeley.

 Sam Ori is the Executive Director at EPIC and the Becker Friedman Institute.
 From 2013 to 2015, he served as Executive Vice President at Securing America’s Future Energy (SAFE), a Washington, DC-based organization dedicated to reducing American oil dependence in order to enhance economic and national security.
 From 2007 to 2013, Sam led SAFE’s policy work on a variety of topics, ranging from global oil and natural gas markets to transportation technology.
 Prior to joining SAFE, Sam spent four years working in the federal government at the Broadcasting Board of Governors and Department of State, including at the U.S. Embassy in New Delhi, India.